This hike is a great way to see the sights of the countryside on a long ramble through the hills of Huairou and Changping.

 We’ll climb a zig-zagging path up a steep hill to and take a break at the pass before heading down to East Water Valley Village, following a largely disused trail down into a wild valley and then out to finish at the village.

-This hike will likely be a little longer than usual, mainly because fire season restrictions at villages might mean we have to add a bit of distance at the start and finish of the hike.
+This hike will likely be a little longer than usual, mainly because fire season restrictions at villages might mean we have to add a bit of distance at the finish of the hike.